-Once a nondescript village in the mountains of northern Laos, it unexpectedly turned into Southeast Asia’s capital for partying and general hedonism.
-Drunken inner tubing trips, menus listing the drugs available, tourists passed out naked – that summed up the town for most travelers.
+Once a nondescript village in the mountains of northern Laos, during the early 2010s Vang Vieng unexpectedly turned into Southeast Asia’s capital for partying and general hedonism.
+But in more recent years Vang Vieng cleaned up its act, turning it into an ecotourism hotspot.

 So don’t dismiss this town as being a place only for tubing and partying.
 And when you’re there, don’t give in to the temptation to sleep until noon, or you’ll miss some of the best things you can do in Vang Vieng.